zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 {% tabs %}
 {% tab title="AWS" %}
+You will need to install and set up the AWS CLI on your machine as a prerequisite, as covered in [the AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), before you register the S3 Artifact Store.

 The Amazon Web Services S3 Artifact Store flavor is provided by the [S3 ZenML integration](../../stacks-and-components/component-guide/artifact-stores/s3.md), you need to install it on your local machine to be able to register an S3 Artifact Store and add it to your stack:

 ```shell